niklabh/My-C---Works/Readme.md

-Some of the C++ Programs Written by me at a tender age.
+Some of the C++ Graphics Programs Written by me.
-I can't believe i was so intelligent back then.
 Would need Turbo C++ IDE to build and run.
-Probably need DOS Box to run TC IDE.
+Probably need DOS Box to run TC IDE. graphics.h needed.